Father’s Day gift ideas for the foodie dad

 A wine and dining experience at home will help make staying home a little more enjoyable for your dear old Dad.
 Red Balloon has a range of at-home cooking kits, online cooking courses, spirit tasting kits, wine blending workshops and at-home dining experiences.

 Fancy foodie fathers can take an online live cooking class with Colin Fassnidge, he and Mum can enjoy an at-home wine and food pairing experience for two, or you can gift your old man an Australian gin-tasting set or an Italian cheese-making kit.
-There’s also a special Father’s Day in a Box for Melbourne dads, or you can gift the coffee-loving dad with a virtual barista training lesson which comes with home-delivered coffee beans.
+There’s also a special Father’s Day in a Box for Melbourne dads.
+Or you can gift the coffee-loving dad with a virtual barista training lesson that comes with home-delivered coffee beans.

 You can check out all of Red Balloon’s online wining and dining experiences here.

 Sydney Seafood School at home

 SSS@Home is a virtual cooking class for Sydneysiders.
 A new recipe kit is released each Monday, for Friday dispatch.
 It comes with all the fresh seafood, vegies, herbs and premium pantry items to create a generous meal for two.